How to Form an LLC in Montana

 Under Montana law, an LLC name must contain the words "Limited Liability Company," “Limited Company,” or the abbreviations "LLC," “L.L.C.,” “LC,” or “LLC.”
 Your LLC’s name must be distinguishable from the names of other business entities already on file with the Montana Secretary of State.
 Names may be checked for availability by searching the Montana Secretary of State’s business name database.
-You may reserve a name for 60 days (and renewed for two additional 60-day periods) by filing a Reservation of Business Name with the Montana Secretary of State.
+You may reserve a name for up to 120 days by filing by postal mail a Reservation of Business Name with the Montana Secretary of State.
 The filing fee is $10.

 2. File Articles of Organization

-A Montana LLC is created by filing Articles of Organization with the Montana Secretary of State.
+A Montana LLC is created by filing by postal mail Articles of Organization with the Montana Secretary of State.
 The articles must include: the LLC's name and address; the name, address, and signature of the LLC’s registered agent; whether the LLC will be member-managed or have a manager; the name and address of the members and managers; and, if it's a professional LLC, the services to be provided.
 For a professional limited liability company, at least half of the managers must be qualified persons with respect to the limited liability company.
-The articles may be filed by postal mail with the Montana Secretary of State website.
+The articles may be filed by postal mail with the Montana Secretary of State (the address is on the website).
 The filing fee is $70.

 3. Appoint a Registered Agent

 Every Montana LLC must have an agent for service of process in the state.
 This is an individual or business entity that agrees to accept legal papers on the LLC’s behalf if it is sued.
 The registered agent may be a Montana resident or a Montana or foreign business entity authorized to do business in Montana.
 The registered agent must have a physical street address in Montana.
 Montana has a list of registered agents you can check.

 All of the paperwork and procedural steps to start a limited liability company in Montana can be done online using Nolo's Montana Online LLC Formation application.